Special effects of Batman Returns: Baptism shot and shadow effects

-One of the key shots in the sequence, referred to as the "baptism" shot, involved the carriage passing through a waterfall.
-For this close-up, a full-scale carriage was used, alternately mounted on a track or sled, depending on the scene.
+One of the key shots in the sequence, referred to as the "baptism" shot, involved the carriage's basket passing through a waterfall.
+For this close-up, a full-scale basket was used, alternately mounted on a track or sled, depending on the scene.
 Water was poured from above onto sheet metal to achieve a sheeting effect, and the shot was captured at 48 frames per second to enhance the water effect.

-Another complex shot involved the carriage casting a fleeting shadow that briefly resembled a penguin.
-The transition was achieved through a rotating sculpture designed by modeler Jim Towler, with one side shaped like the carriage and the other like a penguin.
+Another complex shot involved the basket casting a fleeting shadow that briefly resembled a penguin.
+The transition was achieved through a rotating sculpture designed by modeler Jim Towler, with one side shaped like the basket and the other like a penguin.
 As it rotated, the shadow gradually morphed, distorted by the textured tunnel walls.
 The final effect was kept subliminal, visible only as a momentary impression.

 The entire sewer sequence was conceived less as a showcase of high-end visual effects and more as a moody, atmospheric montage.
 Skotak noted that the emphasis was on texture, pacing, and tone, designed to match what was expected to be a deeply evocative musical score.